 Tetracyclines have a broad-spectrum of activity, being active against a number of Gram-positive and Gram-negative infections.
 Indications of tetracyclines include:

-- Moderate-to-severe acne
+- Moderate-to-severe acne and rosacea

 - Lower respiratory tract infections – COPD exacerbations, pneumonia (both typical and atypical pneumonia)